learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 # Combining DataFrames With Pandas - Lab

 ## Introduction

 In this lab, you'll gain practice combining DataFrames through concatenation.
-You'll also practice executing various types of joins to selectively combine the information stored in the tables!
+You'll also practice executing various types of joins to selectively combine the information stored in the tables.

 ## Objectives